sdavilao00/hollow_ri/README.md

-# Hollow soil transport and recurrence-interval workflow
+# Hollow infilling and recurrence-interval workflow

 This repository contains a two-stage workflow for modeling hollow soil-depth evolution and estimating hollow failure recurrence intervals.
 The workflow was designed for characteristic hollow DEM snippets from the Oregon Coast Range, where smaller DEM subsets (`extX`) were clipped around representative convergent hollows to reduce computational cost while preserving local hillslope and hollow geometry.